Guinea-Bissau entry requirements for Australia passport holders

 Required for entry

-Yellow FeverRequired for all travellers arriving from countries with yellow fever transmission; recommended for all visitors due to endemic risk.
+Yellow FeverRequired for all travellers arriving from a country with yellow fever transmission; may be required for all arrivals depending on current regulations.

 Recommended vaccines